-3. Managing the risks in implementing our strategy This section provides an overview of the Group's strategy, the significant risks arising from the delivery of this strategy and current risk management focus.
+3. Managing the risks in implementing our strategy

+This section provides an overview of the Group's strategy and the significant risks arising from the delivery of this strategy.
 The risks outlined below, which are not exhaustive, are discussed in more detail in section 5.